Garmin FTP – what is it? and why it’s probably not quite what you think it is

 4. FTP tests (Zwift ramp, 20 min, 8 min).

-The higher the weight the more the model pays attention.
+The higher the weight, the more the model pays attention to it.
 For example, a dedicated test is weighted higher than a random effort.
-If there’s a week with a test, this week gets weighted higher than a week with automatic threshold detection, this in turn gets weighted higher than a week with efforts with no threshold detection, and this gets weighted higher than a week with no efforts at all and here FTP would be interpolated.
-So this AI model will always report an FTP for any given time unlike in many apps where an FTP is set until the next trigger.
+If there’s a week with a test, that week gets weighted higher than a week with automatic threshold detection, which in turn gets weighted higher than a week with efforts without threshold detection, and this gets weighted higher than a week with no efforts at all, and here FTP would be interpolated.
+So this AI model will always report an FTP for any given time, unlike in many apps, where an FTP is set until the next trigger.

-One interesting facet of AI Endurance is that its modelled values, like FTP, are all shown over time with an indication of how well the model predicted reality.
+One interesting facet of AI Endurance is that its modelled values, such as FTP, are shown over time, with an indication of how well the model predicted reality.

-You will probably find that AI Endurance ranks your FTP lower than you currently have it.
+You will probably find that AI Endurance ranks your FTP lower than it currently is.

 More: AI Endurance